jackw01/scanlight/README.md

 When considering the limitations of digital camera sensors, the ideal wavelengths are >650nm for red, 520-550nm for green, and <450nm for blue, as shown in the diagram above.
 However, to the best of my knowledge, there aren't any commercially available light sources combining LEDs of these wavelengths, so the only way (for now) to get an ideal light source is to build one yourself, which is discussed in the next section of this article.

-The next best alternative is to use general purpose RGB LEDs, which use 620-630nm for red and 460-480nm for blue.
+The next best alternative is to use general purpose RGB LEDs, which typically use 620-630nm for red and 460-480nm for blue.
 The results will not be the absolute best possible, but will still be far better than with white light.
 The Fuji Frontier SP3000, a popular professional scanner, uses 630nm for red and 465nm for blue ([source](https://discuss.pixls.us/t/input-color-profile-to-use-for-negatives/20271/13)), but it does not have to contend with the color channel sensitivity of a typical digital camera - it has a monochrome image sensor and combines three exposures taken with red, green, and blue light.

-If going this route, I would recommend placing an array of RGB LED strips or an off-the-shelf RGB video light panel behind a diffuser made from some combination of diffusing film and white or matte clear acrylic sheets.
+If going this route, I would recommend placing an array of RGB LED strips or an off-the-shelf RGB video light panel behind a diffuser made from some combination of diffusing film and white or matte clear acrylic sheets to get the most even illumination possible.

 ### what about other light sources?